VirtusLab/ddd-public-materials/ddd-koans/README.md

 Time signatures are symbols which describe repeating beat rhythm in a piece of music.

 They consist of two numbers:
- * The upper number is the count of beats in the meter - **3** in the above example.
+ * The upper number is the count of beats in the meter - **3** in the example above.
- * The lower number is the symbol length used to represent each beat - **4** in the above example.
+ * The lower number is the symbol length used to represent each beat - **4** in the example above.

 Together they tell us the total length of all symbols in a bar.

-In text time signatures are written using slash sign **/** like **3/4**.
+In text time signatures are written using the slash sign **"/"** like **3/4**.

 #### The upper number - numerator

 The upper number (numerator) has one limitation - it needs to be greater than 0 integer.
-However, for purpose of this example let's say that maximum number can be equal to **32**.
+However, for the purpose of this example let's say that the maximum number is **32**.

 #### The lower number - denominator

-The lower number (denominator) always corresponds to the beat unit which is a value of music note.
+The lower number (denominator) always corresponds to the beat unit which is a value of a music note.

 Available values are (limited for the purpose of course):